yusufcodes/beginnerjavascript/readme.md

 Rather than adding the function as a property of each object, because the functionality is likely to be the same, we can instead add it to the **prototype** of the object.
 That way, rather than assigning the exact same function to each instance of an object, we can instead just access it via the prototype object.
 When we try and use anything in the prototype, a **prototype lookup** is performed.

+### Prototypal Refactor of the Slider Exercise

+Below is an outline of how Wes took the first iteration of the slider exercise and changed it to work with the Prototype object

+- Use the **new** keyword when setting up each slider, creating a new instance of the slider
+- There were some initial variable declarations which are no longer needed, because properties on the object can be introduced later such as '*this.current = ...*' being the current variable that we had
+- Move any functions to the outside of the object we want to use Prototype on
+- Declare these functions outside of the object, within the Prototype of the object e.g: '*Slider.prototype.nameHere = function() { ... }*'
+- Change any calling methods inside of the object to start with '*this.nameHere*' so the Prototype Lookup can happen and the function can be found